debsankha/flownetpy/DESCRIPTION.rst

-A package top simulate flows on a network
+A package to simulate flows on a network
 =========================================
 Given a grapg $G(V, E)$, and a flowmodel that defines one (or mode) **fixed point(s)** f:E->R mapping each edge to a real number;